What Does Fish Eyes Turning White Mean? {Are They Going Blind?}

 5. Don’t Overfeed Your Fish

 Another way to treat this condition to properly give your fish the required nutrient and vitamins-filled food.
+This will over time help with the health of their eyes.

 You can spice things up by adding live foods like mosquito larvae, bloodworms, and daphnia once a week.
 You should ensure that you’re getting the best pellets for your fish to feast on.